noi-techpark/opendatahub-website/src/content/services/data-sharing/_index.md

   - title: "Still in doubt?
 We help you to see **data come alive!**"
     description: "Do you need to test the potential of your data?
-Our experts will help you to test your idea and make it concrete with the Data Visualization service."
+Our experts will help you explore your idea and turn it into a prototype using our Data Visualization service - with modular, Open Source tools that make raw data easier to understand and present."
     btn_link: "/services/data-visualization"
     btn_label: "Learn more about Data Visualization"
     img_back: "/img/services/data_sharing/ODH-data-sharing-data-visualization.jpg"